HealthSamurai/documentation/security-and-access-control-1/auth/external-oauth-2.0-providers/azure-ad.md

 ![](<../../../.gitbook/assets/azure4.png>)

-* Click **Certificates&secrets > New client secret** and create a new secret
+* Click **Certificates&secrets > New client secret** and create a new secret.
+Save it for next step

 ![](<../../../.gitbook/assets/azure3.png>)

-Save it for next step

 ## Create IdentityProvider in Aidbox